TinyGateway PoE BLE User Guide

 • Verbose

-• Request Topic: this is the topic where the remote system will publish its requests that will be taken in charge from the gateway
+• Request Topic: this is the topic where the remote system will publish its requests that will be taken in charge by the gateway

 • Response Topic: this is the topic where the gateway replies to the requests received from the remote system